 - Relaxation techniques

 As discharge approaches, you’ll work closely with your multidisciplinary treatment team and discharge planner to create a plan for your continued care.
-Valley Behavioral Health begins planning for discharge the moment you are admitted to our program, which allows for seamless transition into the aftercare process.
+At our mental health rehab center, we begin planning for discharge the moment you are admitted to our program, which allows for seamless transition into the aftercare process.
 We also offer a variety of treatment options designed to meet all of the mental health needs of children, teens, adults, and older adults in our community.
 Many clients find they’d be best suited for our partial hospitalization program (PHP) or our intensive outpatient program; both of which allow you to focus upon your treatment during the day and spend your evenings and weekends at home.
 We also offer a traditional outpatient therapy program for those who have made enough progress to return home.